tasfik222/Shark_Anticheat/README.md

 SHARK AntiCheat is a monitoring tool designed to detect tampering, injection, and cheating attempts against `HD-Player.exe`.
 It combines static checks, runtime memory analysis, behavioral heuristics, and environment detection, then reports every event live through **Discord webhooks**.

 > ⚠️ **Before you compile or distribute:** this project uses privileged access, hardware identification, Discord telemetry, and Guardian executable deployment.
-Review the security and privacy implications for your use case first.
+Review the security and privacy implications for your use case first. **Never hardcode your Discord webhook URL directly in a public source file** — use an environment variable or a local, git-ignored config file instead.

 ---

-## ✨ Highlights (v1.0.0)
+## ✨ Highlights (v1.0.0 — Shark AntiCheat)

 - 🔍 Unsigned executable/module & Authenticode verification
 - 🧩 Injected module and suspicious thread detection